Edge operations

 Troubleshooting the system

-In case of any issues, Software AG recommends you to follow these steps:
+In case of any issues, Cumulocity recommends you to follow these steps:

 These steps help you analyze the issue and provide a fix.
-If you need to contact Software AG support, include the output of the diagnostics dump.
+If you need to contact Cumulocity Support, include the output of the diagnostics dump.
 For more information about using the diagnostics, see Diagnostic utility.

 Troubleshooting Microservices